Chinese Internet Giant Tencent Posts Lowest Annual Profit Since 2019

 Authorities have since relaxed their approach to regulating the vital domestic tech sector as broader concerns about the health of China's economy mount.

-Tencent -- one of the world's leading gaming firms and developer of China's ubiquitous messaging and services app WeChat -- announced Wednesday 609.0 billion yuan ($84.6 billion) in total revenue in 2023, up 10 percent year-on-year.
+Tencent - one of the world's leading gaming firms and developer of China's ubiquitous messaging and services app WeChat - announced Wednesday 609 billion yuan ($84.6 billion) in total revenue in 2023, up 10 per cent year-on-year.

 The Shenzhen-based firm also announced plans to increase the size of its share repurchasing scheme, more than doubling in 2024 from last year to "over HKD100 billion" ($12.8 billion), the filing said.